iseahound/ImagePut/README.md

 There's also some weird functions like ```ImagePutCursor``` which lets you set anything as your cursor.
 Make sure you don't choose an extremely large image!

 Finally, there are several advanced features.
 The first is the ability to specify the [input type](https://github.com/iseahound/ImagePut/wiki/Input-Types-&-Output-Functions#input-types) directly.
 The second is [cropping](https://github.com/iseahound/ImagePut/wiki/Crop,-Scale,-&-Other-Flags#crop) and [scaling](https://github.com/iseahound/ImagePut/wiki/Crop,-Scale,-&-Other-Flags#scale) functionality.
-Third is use of ImageEqual() a function that can convert multiple inputs across different windows image data types!
+Third is use of ImageEqual() a function that can compare multiple inputs across different windows image data types!

     ; Declare input type as file.
     ImagePutWindow({file: "cats.jpg"})